voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 ## Conclusion

 There couldn't be more exciting times for both frameworks.
-Since React Hooks were introduced in 2018, the community has been able to build amazing things on top of them and the extensibility of Custom Hooks allowed for [many open source contributions](https://usehooks.com) that can be easily added to our projects.
+Since the introduction of React Hooks in 2018, the community has built amazing things on top of them and the extensibility of Custom Hooks allowed for [many open source contributions](https://usehooks.com) that can be easily added to our projects.
 Vue is taking inspiration from React Hooks and adapting them in a way that feels nice for the framework and serves as an example of how all of these different technologies can embrace change and share ideas and solutions.
-I can't wait for Vue 3 to arrive and see the possibilities that it unlocks.
+I personally can't wait for Vue 3 to arrive and see the possibilities that it unlocks.

 Thank you for reading and keep building awesome stuff 🚀